EinNeuerBenutzername/NotPiping/README.md

 Not exactly stable.
 Requires more testing on non-Windows platforms.

 I have tested it on multiple Windows machines and it behaved surprisingly well.

-If it turns out to be stable, I might use it in Corburt to make real-time battles.